 - Comment on authority blogs regularly

-- Do an “expert roundup” post that includes them (then email them)
+- Do an “expert roundup” post that includes facts about experts

 Paid VS Free Traffic

 You can run your entire business without ever paying for any traffic.
-However, most people go that route, so there are crazy opportunities in the realm of PPC (Pay Per Click).
 The trouble with PPC is that it costs money to make mistakes.
-If you drive traffic to a page on your website for just $0.50 per click and you get 1,000 clicks, that'll cost you $500!
+If you drive traffic to a page on your website for just $0.50 per click and you get 1,000 clicks, that’ll cost you $500!

 What that means is you’d better be sure that the page you send clicks to can convert to sales and earn you a net profit. $100 in paid traffic that creates $200 in sales is a profit of $100, so you did a good job if that’s the case.